Lisa: But Dad, what if someone bad tells me to—

 - It's implied in School Days that a good part of Otome's bullying against Kotonoha comes from her Girl Posse encouraging and egging her on.
 Otome herself is not an innocent dove in all of this (as her bad behavior comes from her envy of Koto's popularity with guys), but depending on you-as-Makoto's actions, she may show a kinder side to her.

 - The captives at the start of morphE react in different ways to being put in an Involuntary Battle to the Death.
 The one with the glasses and Tyler both accept the concept of murder before the fighting even begins.
 The second chapter of the comic is lessons from an Evil Mentor attempting to bring out the full potential in the survivors.

-- In the fourth/third (depends on the reruns) episode, Bart is pressured by Jimbo, Dolph and Kearney into getting into the movies without paying, and, later, cutting off the head of the Jebediah Springfield statue.
+- In "The Tell-Tale Head", Bart is pressured by Jimbo, Dolph, and Kearney into getting into the movies without paying, and, later, cutting off the head of the Jebediah Springfield statue.
 After he does cut it, the bullies change their mind, saying that only a monster would do that.

 - In The Emperor's New School episode "Girls Behaving Oddly", 'bad girl' Moxi persuades Kuzco and Kronk (masquerading as girls) to break into Mr. Purutu's office and steal his windchimes.

 - In the 1968 Looney Tunes short "Norman Normal", Norman is a businessman whose boss pressures him to bait a client into signing a contract by getting him drunk.
 The two even briefly metamorphose into children as Norman's boss puts pressure on him.